tsteenbe/ort-ci-gitlab/README.md

 Use `ORT_CONFIG_REPOSITORY` to specify the location of your ORT global configuration repository.
 If `ORT_CONFIG_REVISION` is not automatically latest state of configuration repository will be used.

-Alternatively, you can also generate your ORT global configuration files in `~/.ort/config` using `before_script`.
+Alternatively, you can also define your ORT global configuration files in `~/.ort/config` using `before_script` within the `ort-scan` job.

 ```yaml
 include: